Inside the epicenter of the Ebola outbreak in DRC as the virus spreads

 “The goal is to keep health centers functioning to encourage people who are sick with Ebola or something else to get help,” he added.
 “The last thing we need right now is for the health system to shut down.”

 Experts fear that many more people could die if citizens become afraid of going to the hospital for other ailments, like malaria, measles and malnutrition.
-Children under five are particularly at risk from malaria, the WHO regional director for Africa has cautioned.
+Children under age 5 are particularly at risk from malaria, the WHO regional director for Africa has cautioned.

+Dr. Peter Piot, who co-discovered the Ebola virus, told CNN this outbreak is “the worst-case scenario” — a deadly strain with no specific vaccine or treatment spreading in a “war zone” with many displaced people and underequipped health facilities.

+“In the absence of a vaccine, all depends on access to patients so that we can isolate, so we can protect their families … armed conflict is standing in the way,” he said.
+“I’m calling, really, for an Ebola truce, you know, something that enables all those who are involved in controlling the epidemic and caring for patients to do their work.”

 “Every person must adopt a preventative attitude to break this chain of infection,” said Dr. Mwarabu Hugue.